Aubakerzzz/LGMVIP-Web-Task-5/README.md

 - Scalability
 - Integration with Other Systems
 - Bonus: Implementation of Audit Trail (for 20 bonus marks)

-## Submission

-Please submit your project's code and SQL queries programmed in C# using Visual Studio 2019 and SQL Server.
-Include a document detailing the design aspects, such as relationships/associations (ERD, Schema Diagram, and Mappings).
-Also, provide the evaluation form (Rubric) for the demo.

 ## Project Consultant Teacher

 For any queries or assistance, consult with Miss Urooj Ghani.